Data Science and AI in the Travel Industry: 5 Real-Life Use Cases

 Indeed, digital travel sales grew rapidly over the last several years, totaling $496.21 billion in 2015.
 And the number is expected to reach $817.54 billion by 2020.
 Such explosive growth is fueled by recent technology advances, not the least of which is data science.

 We at AltexSoft are no strangers to successfully applying data science and machine learning technologies to the field of custom travel software development.
-So, if you are searching for some fresh ideas on how to put your data to good use, here are 5 application scenarios for data analytics and machine learning in the travel domain.
+So, if you are searching for some fresh ideas on how to put your data to good use, here are 5 application scenarios for machine learning and data analytics in the travel industry.

 1. Recommendation engines